-Needless to say income generating opportunities at the door steps of artisans residing in the remotest of the locations carries a lot of significance in poverty alleviation and not least the skill development landscape due to the provision of livelihood opportunities to often illiterate and poor people at their own doorstep.
-As the process of weaving carpets doesn’t require massive infrastructure establishment at local levels it empowers the poor to acquire traditional skills within their own village – which in turn serves as an essential work opportunities without the pressure on the villagers to actually migrate out from their villages into larger towns or cities for the quest of other, often non skilled based employment.
+Needless to say, income-generating opportunities at the doorsteps of artisans residing in the remotest of the locations carries a lot of significance in poverty alleviation and not least the skill development landscape due to the provision of livelihood opportunities to often illiterate and poor people at their own doorstep.
+As the process of weaving carpets does not require massive infrastructure establishment at local levels, it empowers the workers to acquire traditional skills within their own village – which in turn serves as an essential work opportunities without the pressure on the villagers to actually migrate out from their villages into larger towns or cities for the quest of other, often non skilled based employment.

 For a better understanding to the production process of our carpets we have put together a summarised series of the procedures and circumstances involved for the production of our carpets and rugs.